How to apply for an ARC scheme

-For applications related to health research, it may not be clear whether an application is more appropriately considered by the ARC or the NHMRC; please refer to the ARC’s definition of Medical and Dental Research to verify if your application is more relevant to an ARC or an NHMRC scheme.
+For applications related to health research, it may not be clear whether an application is more appropriately considered by the ARC or the NHMRC; please refer to the ARC’s Medical Research Policy to verify if your application is more relevant to an ARC or an NHMRC scheme.

 All ARC submissions must be lodged by the University on behalf of the applicant.
 Please see details of the individual grants for key dates, funding rules information and specific application guidelines.

 1. Apply for a RMS ID

 The ARC's Research Management System (RMS) is a web-based system used to prepare and submit research proposals, assessments and rejoinders.

 All applicants named on a submission will need a RMS ID in order to edit personal information and validate the application.

 2. Read the ARC funding rules and instructions to applicants

 Refer to individual grant information for each scheme's rules, criteria and instructions from the ARC, taking care to note if an Expression of Interest is required prior to lodging a submission.

 3. Complete required documentation

 - Each scheme has a corresponding ARC Certification Proforma: check individual grants for specific documentation requirements.